nuzayets/rawinput-debug/README.md

 I was able to replicate the issue.

-### Enabling raw input either as a system-wide input sink (`dwFlags = RIDEV_INPUTSINK 0x100`) or only on foreground focus (`default, dwFlags = 0x0`) causes devices to flood the `HWND`'s message queue with [`WM_INPUT`](https://docs.microsoft.com/en-us/windows/win32/inputdev/wm-input)s, and prevents the system from becoming idle.
-My suggestion to Microsoft would be to make this clearer in the documentation, and to have an application requesting raw input show up in `powercfg /requests` and in [`WPA`](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer).
-The application I wrote to demonstrate the issue is available in this repo: <https://github.com/nuzayets/rawinput-debug/>
+### Enabling Raw Input for joysticks causes devices to flood the `HWND`'s message queue with [`WM_INPUT`](https://docs.microsoft.com/en-us/windows/win32/inputdev/wm-input) events, and prevents the system from becoming idle.

+My suggestions to Microsoft:

+- make this clearer in the documentation
+- an application requesting raw input should show up in `powercfg /requests` and in [WPA](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer).

+The application I wrote to demonstrate the issue is available in this repo: https://github.com/nuzayets/rawinput-debug/

 But NVIDIA Share wasn't asking for raw input from the joystick.